copperwater/xNetHack/doc/xnh-changelog-6.0.md

   adjacent monster for you to loot, it will automatically loot that container without prompting.
 - Monster lookup additionally shows the base level of the monster.
+- The xlogfile now contains a "polyinit=" field for all games, showing the monster species the player polyinitted as, or "none" if the game was not in polyinit mode.

 ### Architectural changes